callchain/calld/src/call/app/tx/README.md

 either by using the master or regular keys (unless those are disabled) or by being signed by a certain number (a quorum) of pre-authorized accounts.

-Some technical details, including tables indicating some of the Ripple commands and ledger entries to be used for implementing multi-signature, are currently listed on the [wiki](https://call.com/wiki/Multisign) but will eventually be migrated into this document as well.
+Some technical details, including tables indicating some of the Call commands and ledger entries to be used for implementing multi-signature, are currently listed on the [wiki](https://call.com/wiki/Multisign) but will eventually be migrated into this document as well.